Ahhh! The joy of baby’s first pictures or first family pictures. It can be a really great experience, or it can be very stressful.

 I know that as new moms, you try to get your new baby on a schedule.
 However, I definitely suggest feeding baby 15 minutes before session.
 A baby with a full tummy truly seems like a happy and peaceful baby.
 When parents don’t follow this advice, we are spending our session time feeding the unhappy baby and that’s not the best use of our time.

 As hard as this may be, keep your baby awake 90 minutes before session.
 This will be hard, they will be tired, but it will be worth it.
 It works!
 When the photographer arrives for your session, your baby is fed and tired.
 These make peaceful portraits and we want those peaceful portraits.
+As soon as I arrive and start setting up, you want to be trying to get baby to sleep.
+This usually gives them that time to get in a deep sleep before I actually start photographing.
+Having baby asleep makes peaceful portraits and it makes it to where I can easily pose baby, and we want those peaceful looking portraits.

 IF GOING TO A LOCATION, SHOW UP EARLY ESPECIALLY IF HE ISN’T DRESSED